IanBorrego/lm-evaluation-harness-symanto/docs/token_classification_guide.md

 Token classification datasets can be of many different forms, but here we assume that we have a dataset of texts with labels at word-level, either IOB scheme for tasks like Named Entity Recognition or aspect detection, or non-IOB scheme for tasks like POS Tagging.

-If your dataset does not meet this, you will have to preprocess it.
+If your dataset does not meet this assumption, you will have to preprocess it.

-Let's start with IOB tagging for Named Entity Recognition

 # Working with IOB scheme